Home

 I completed my PhD in 2020 at the University of Tübingen with the thesis "Comparing Comparatives - New Perspectives from Fieldwork and Processing" that can be found here.

-My work is mostly on semantics with additional interests in syntax and pragmatics.
+My work is on theoretical semantics with additional interests in syntax and pragmatics and their interfaces.
 The aim of my research is to gain a deeper understanding of the architecture of language by focusing on cross-linguistic variation and processing.
-My concrete research interests center around the topics of degree constructions, alternative semantics, (in)definiteness and presuppositions cross-linguistically.
+The phenomena I am working on are degree constructions, alternative semantics, (in)definiteness and presuppositions cross-linguistically.
 Recently, I became particularly interested in multilingual grammar.

-On the empirical side, I have been doing fieldwork on Tundra Nenets, a Samoyedic language spoken, among others, in the Nenets Autonomous Okrug in Russia.
-I am also conducting cross-linguistic experiments.
+On the empirical side, I have done fieldwork on Tundra Nenets, a Samoyedic language spoken in the Nenets Autonomous Okrug or the Yamal region in Russia.
+I also work on English, German, Russian and Turkish employing mostly fieldwork methods and conducting cross-linguistic experiments.

 You can download my CV here.